-Managers of private placements also need to maintain capital until such time that their project is completed and the company is officially liquidated–which can take years.
-Some private placements offer scheduled buy outs to investors; however, only a finite amount are offered, and the buy out price is almost always significantly less than what investors are told the shares are actually worth.
-Investors most often have to wait until such time that the fund is officially liquidated to get the full amount of their shares value; however, at that time, depending on the company’s success, the shares may be completely worthless at that point.
+Managers of these alternative investments need to maintain capital until such time that their project is completed and the company is officially liquidated–which can take years.
+Some alternative securities offer scheduled buy outs to investors; however, only a finite amount are usually offered, and the buy out price is almost always significantly less than what investors are told the shares are actually worth.
+Investors often have to wait until such time that the fund is officially liquidated to get the full amount of their shares’ value; however, at that time, depending on the company’s success, the shares may be completely worthless at that point.

-Despite how unsuitable private placements can be, many securities brokers continue to push them onto unsuspecting investors because of the excessively high commissions they receive when transactions are executed.
-Broker commissions for these products can be as high as 15 percent of an investor’s principal investment.
+Despite how unsuitable alternative investments can be, many securities brokers continue to push them onto unsuspecting investors because of the excessively high commissions they receive when transactions are executed.
+Broker commissions for these products can be as high as ten percent of the investor’s principal investment.
+These commissions compounded with other upfront fees can drain an investor’s principal of up to 17 percent just for the opportunity to invest in one of these alternative investments.
 When an investor’s principal is drained that substantially, it makes it almost impossible for them to see a profit under anything besides booming market conditions.